On critical renormalization of complex polynomials: Proof of the Main Theorem

-By definition of a fiber, there is a wedge $W_z$ at $z$ such that $\bd(W_z)=\Ga_z$ is a critical cut, $Y\subset\ol W$, and $P^{-1}(P(\Ga_z))\cap W_z=\0$.
+It remains to verify that $P:Y\to Y$ is a covering.
+Rather than doing this directly, it will be easier to use Theorem \ref{t:main-a}.
+By definition of a fiber, there is a wedge $W_z$ at $z$ such that $\bd(W_z)=\Ga_z$ is a critical cut and $Y\subset\ol W$.
+We may also assume that the component of $P^{-1}(P(\Ga_z))$ containing $z$ is disjoint from $W_z$.
 Consider the collection $\Zc^{irr}=\{\Ga_z\}$, where $z$ runs through the set of all irregular points of $Y$.
-Clearly, $\Zc^{irr}$ is admissible and satisfies the assumptions of the Main Theorem.
+Clearly, $\Zc^{irr}$ is admissible and satisfies the assumptions of Theorem \ref{t:main-a}.
 It follows that the corresponding avoiding set $A=A_P(\Zc^{irr})\supset Y$ gives rise to a polynomial $Q$ such that $Q:K_Q\to K_Q$ is topologically conjugate to $P:A\to A$.
 Moreover, the conjugacy extends as a positively oriented homeomorphism between neighborhoods of $K_Q$ and $A$.
 (This extension is not a conjugacy, however.)
 Passing from $P$ to $Q$, we may assume that $Y$ has no irregular points at all.
 In this case, $P:U\to V$ is a degree $k$ covering for some $k>1$ and some neighborhoods $U$, $V$ of $Y$.
 Moreover, $Y=P^{-1}(Y)\cap U$.
-Thus, $Y$ satisfies all assumptions of Theorem \ref{t:fk-apl}, and we are done. \end{proof}
+Thus, $Y$ satisfies all assumptions of the Main Theorem, and we are done. \end{proof}

+\begin{proof}[Proof of Corollary \ref{c:dou}] Suppose that $P$ is a cubic polynomial such that $P(0)=0$ and $P'(0)=e^{2\pi i\theta}$ with $\theta\in\R\sm\Q$.
+Suppose also that a critical point $\om_2$ of $P$ is (pre)periodic.
+Then the other critical point $\om_1$ of $P$ is necessarily recurrent.
+Either the boundary of the Siegel disk around $0$ or the point $0$ itself (if it is Cremer) is in the $\om$-limit set of $\om_1$.
+Let $F$ be the planar fiber of $P$ containing $0$; set $Y=F\cap K_P$.
+First note that $Y\ne K_P$ since $\om_2$ is by definition a valuable point.
+Corollary \ref{c:main1} is applicable to $Y$.
+Indeed, there are no parabolic cycles of $P$; otherwise the corresponding cycle of Fatou domains would contain $\om_2$.
+By Corollary \ref{c:main1}, there is a quadratic polynomial $Q$ such that $Q|_{K_Q}$ is topologically conjugate to $P|_Y$.
+There is an affine coordinate $z$ on $\C$, for which $Q$ has the form $Q(z)=\lambda z(z+1)$.
+By Corollary \ref{c:pm}, we have $\lambda=P'(0)$.
+Clearly, $0$ is Siegel (resp., Cremer) for $P$ if and only if it is Siegel (resp.
+Cremer) for $Q$.
+The result now follows from the Theorem of Yoccoz \cite{yoc}. \end{proof}